 The University of Washington Tacoma has established minimum general education and basic skills requirements for baccalaureate degrees.
 Each academic program and major meets or exceeds these minimum requirements.

-40 credits of areas of knowledge courses including no fewer than 10 credits in each area of study:
+- 40 credits of Areas of Inquiry courses including no fewer than 10 credits in each area of study:

-Courses taken to fulfill the writing [W], reasoning [QSR] and academic major requirements may apply as appropriate to the Areas of Knowledge requirement.
+Courses taken to fulfill the writing [W], reasoning [RSN], and academic major requirements may apply as appropriate to the Areas of Inquiry requirement.

 Courses in this area focus on the history, interpretation, criticism and practice of the arts.
 The requirement is meant to help you develop a personal appreciation of the creative process.
 Some of the courses that fall in this area address the arts, communication, film, foreign languages, history, literature, philosophy and writing.

 This area includes a wide variety of options for the study of human beings and societies.
 Courses focus on the history, development, and dynamics of human behavior, as well as social and cultural institutions and practices.
 Some of the courses that fall in this area address the arts, communication, economics, history, non-profit public affairs, philosophy, political science, psychology, religion, sociology and women studies.

 The Natural Science [NSs]

 Courses in this area focus on the disciplined, scientific study of the natural world.
 The area can be divided into three broad categories: the mathematical sciences, the physical sciences, and the biological sciences.
 Some of the courses that fall in this area address business, environmental science, urban studies and mathematics.